mmandersheid/GreatNorth/pages/posts/factorio-poem.md

 ---
 title: factorio-poem
 date: 2024/1/22
-description: A Factorio-inspired poem.
+description: 'Mechanized Dreams: The Ballad of Factorio'
 tag: web development
 author: Me
 ---

-# factorio-poem
+# 'Mechanized Dreams: The Ballad of Factorio'

 In the realm of gears and steam,
 Where conveyor belts weave like a dream,